CodingItWrong/reactnativetesting.io/src/pages/reactadvanced23/during-workshop.md

 - [Detox home page](https://wix.github.io/Detox/)
 - [*XUnit Test Patterns*](http://xunitpatterns.com/)
 - [ReactNativeTesting.io](/) - an extensive tutorial on setting up and using Detox, Jest, and React Native Testing Library.
+- ["Getting Better All the Time: How to Escape Bad Code"](https://youtu.be/XKiE4AFjk9s) - conference talk about React Native TDD

 <Contact />